sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today -  I will implement level 3 today
 * Blocker - No blocks yet

+#### Huy Vo
+* What I did yesterday -  Finalizing image selections
+* What I will do today - Finalizing image selections
+* Blocker - None

 # Day 17 - 23rd April

 #### Sricheta